seadogger-tech/seadogger-homelab/README.md

    10. Setup/deploy k3s to the control_plane (e.g. server node)
    11. Setup/deploy k3s to the worker node(s)

+   `NOTE - if you get an error about cgroups you should perform a reboot and run the ansible script again`

 ### Upgrading the cluster

 Run the upgrade playbook: